Laser Therapy in Peoria Improves Pet Pain Management

 The therapy laser directs a beam of photons to the affected area, which interacts with your pet’s tissue at the cellular level.
 The light particles are absorbed by the mitochondria of the cells, boosting the production of ATP, or adenosine triphosphate.
 As a result, cell metabolism improves and healing increases.
 The effects of laser therapy depend primarily on applying the correct wavelength and density of light, for an appropriate period of time.

-If your pet is in need of pain relief and healing, there’s a good chance our therapy laser can help.
+If your dog or cat is in need of pain relief and healing, there’s a good chance our pet therapy laser can help.
 Some conditions that can benefit from laser therapy include:

 - Bone fractures